Military Medical Research and Development

 Pre-Application Procedure

 Preapplication coordination is required.
+Preapplication coordination is required.
+Each notice of funding opportunity specifies applicable pre-application requirements.
+Notices of funding opportunity typically require the applicant’s Principal Investigator to submit a pre-application through the Electronic Biomedical Research Application Portal (eBRAP, available at https://eBRAP.org/).
+Pre-applications are screened for military relevance and technical merit against criteria stated in each notice of funding opportunity.
+Following pre-application screening, the applicant’s Authorized Organization Representative and Principal Investigator will be notified regarding whether the applicant is invited to submit a full application.
 Environmental impact information is not required for this program.
-An environmental impact assessment is not required for this listing.
 This program is excluded from coverage under E.O.
 12372.
-Each notice of funding opportunity specifies applicable pre-application requirements.
-Notices of funding opportunity typically require the applicant’s Principal Investigator to submit a pre-application through the Electronic Biomedical Research Application Portal (eBRAP, available at https://eBRAP.org/).
-Pre-applications are screened for military relevance and technical merit against criteria stated in each notice of funding opportunity.
-Following pre-application screening, the applicant’s Principal Investigator will be notified regarding whether the applicant is invited to submit a full application.

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-All applications for assistance under this program must be submitted through the Grants.gov website (available at www.grants.gov).
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+All extramural applications for assistance under this program must be submitted through the Grants.gov website (available at www.grants.gov).
 Applicants can find specific application procedures, including necessary forms and instructions for application submission, in each notice of funding opportunity.
-Notices of funding opportunity are available at Grants.gov by searching CFDA Number 12.420 on the "Search Grants" tab.
+Notices of funding opportunity are available at Grants.gov by searching Assistance Listing Number 12.420 on the "Search Grants" tab.

 Award Procedure